Anquera/GradeMyGame/README.md

 Final Project for CSC321

 ## Proposed Architecture
-The GradeMyGame application will consist of an HTML, CSS, and JavaScript front end with a Flask back end.
+GradeMyGame will consist of an HTML, CSS, and JavaScript front end with a Flask back end.
 A SQL database will be used to store user-generated content, game reviews, and community interactions.

 ## Database Schema (Initial)
 - **Users**: